 Facts to Know to Help You Water Your Lawn

 - There is no water shortage in Florida.
+We live in a swamp – surrounded by water and it rains over 4 feet of water every year in Pinellas.
 A river runs under Florida as wide as Florida from the Okefenokee Swamp to the Everglades.
 The is underground river boils out of the ground in natural springs pumping millions of gallons a day of fresh water into lakes, rivers, oceans, gulfs and the Everglades without failure.
-We do not live in a desert – we live in a swamp – surrounded by water.
 SWFWMD lied about the irrigation water shortage – there never was a shortage of irrigation water, only a shortage of potable water (think failed reservoir and desalinization plant).

 - Whenever you water your lawn, you are not wasting water, you are recycling water.
 Water falls from the sky (and your irrigation system) and returns to an ocean that never fills up – it’s called the water cycle.
 Watering your lawn is part of the natural and beneficial water cycle.